shan-weiqiang/shan-weiqiang.github.io/_posts/2026-06-20-python-c-extension-ros2-bindings.md

 ROS 2 Jazzy uses a layered architecture for Python bindings, separating pure Python classes, C conversion functions, and typesupport implementations.
 This section covers the binding architecture, the dispatcher pattern, and how `rclpy` interacts with message typesupport — using artifacts from a real `colcon build` of `demo_pkg`.

-All examples use `demo_pkg/msg/DemoStatus` from the demo workspace — the same package as [Type Erasure Part IV](https://shan-weiqiang.github.io/2026/06/13/type-erasure-part-four-ros2.html).
+All examples use `demo_pkg/msg/DemoStatus` from the demo workspace — the same package as [Type Erasure IV — ROS 2 Messages](https://shan-weiqiang.github.io/2026/06/13/type-erasure-part-four-ros2.html).

 ---